Melon Achieves Market Cap of $57.42 Million (MLN)

 Melon Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Melon directly using US dollars.
-Investors seeking to trade Melon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Melon using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Melon directly using U.S. dollars.
+Investors seeking to acquire Melon should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Melon using one of the exchanges listed above.

 Receive News & Updates for Melon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Melon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.